A Christmas Story and a Recipe for the Best Holiday Cranberry Squares

 I originally wrote this post years ago but I like to republish it every year.
 As you read through you will understand why.

-My Christmas story actually happened over thirty five years ago, when I was a newlywed.
-My husband and I, for a reason I no longer remember, decided to give up our convenient but very noisy apartment in Harvard Square.
+My Christmas story actually happened almost 40 years ago, when I was a newlywed.
+My husband and I, for a reason I no longer remember, decided to give up our convenient but very noisy (and cockroach infested) apartment in Harvard Square, Cambridge.
 On a whim we decided to move to an idyllic little coastal town North of Boston called Ipswich.

 On one of our very first weekends living in Ipswich we visited a neighboring Church Christmas fair.
 While looking over the offerings at the bake table I bought some cranberry squares.
 They were the best cranberry squares I had ever eaten (actually they were the first cranberry squares I had ever eaten).
 I asked the woman at the bake table if she knew who had made them and if it was possible to get the recipe.
 She took my number and said she would inquire.

 I really didn’t expect to ever hear anything back, but the very next day I received a call from a very sweet elderly lady named Gail Cronin.
 Gail said not only would she love to share the recipe but would like it even more if I would come for a visit and have a cup of tea.